 5. Naps – but not too long or too late.

 Babies and toddlers need at least 14 hours of sleep a day.
 (Infants require up to 18.)
-So allow your baby to nap, even if it isn’t their typical nap time.
+So allow your baby time to nap, even if it isn’t their typical nap time.
 Sleep begets sleep, so napping will definitely help make the transition easier on them.
 However, don’t let them sleep too long during the day.
 A three hour nap for a toddler is OK, but anything longer than that and you might have trouble getting them to sleep at night.
+Set an alarm in case you fall asleep, too, otherwise you may all end up sleeping the entire day away.
 You also want to avoid letting them nap too late in the late afternoon.
 Try to keep them up for at least three hours before bedtime to ensure they are tired.

 Overall, jet lag with a baby or toddler isn’t too different than it is for adults.
 It’s never fun, but ultimately showing your little ones the world is worth the momentary exhaustion that comes with the territory.